domluther/BooleanAlgebraPractice/README.md

 - Scoring needs thought - last thing to do?
 - Layout of difficulty level + toggles - especially on truth table when multiple toggles
 - Name that gate buttons
+- More intermediate columns in truth table mode eg Q = (A AND (NOT B)) OR C only makes NOT B - I think it's just first level.
+May cause issues for level 4 truth tables

 Modes
 - Pick that logic gate - multiple choice questions.
 Shows expression and multiple logic gates to pick which one it is